Holly Bass

-Holly Bass is a Washington DC-based performance artist, poet, dancer, arts educator and cultural activist.
+Holly Bass is an American poet, artist, writer and journalist based in Washington, D.C.

 Education

-Bass studied modern dance (under Viola Farber) and also creative writing at Sarah Lawrence College (Class of 1993, where she was the commencement speaker).
-She also has a Master’s degree in Journalism from Columbia University (1994).
+Bass studied modern dance under Viola Farber and creative writing at Sarah Lawrence College, where she was the commencement speaker from the class of 1993.
+She also has a Master’s degree in journalism from Columbia University (1994).

 Work

 Her movement and spoken-word pieces reveal a fascination with "objectification, observation, and the commodification of art and of the body."
 Holly has performed across the US and internationally.
 She is a Cave Canem Foundation fellow and her poems, essays and articles have been published in numerous publications including the Wall Street Journal, The Washington Post, Callaloo and Beltway Poetry; and in 1999 she was the first person to use the term “Hip-Hop Theater” in print.

-Her artworks include the installation Black Space at Martin Luther King Jr. Memorial Library, Washington DC, which comprises a small house placed on an outline of the city, alluding to the tiny house architectural movement and the housing problems in DC.
+Her artworks include the installation Black Space at Martin Luther King Jr. Memorial Library in Washington DC, which comprises a small house placed on an outline of the city, alluding to the tiny house architectural movement and the housing problems in DC.

 She wrote and performed the one-person dance piece Diary of a Baby Diva in Washington DC in 2005, a coming-of-age tale set in the late 1970s and early 1980s.
 The Washington Post noted her "wicked sense of humor" in making use of the more ridiculous cultural products of the age, but also a lyrical quality revealing her as an "eloquent poet".

 Bass was voted Washington City Paper’s Best Performance Artist of 2012.

 In 2018 she wrote and performed The Trans-Atlantic Time Traveling Company, which is "about a sisterhood of three women who time-travel from the present to the 1860s when they become freedwomen, in quest of what it means to be free."